Your cookie preferences

 If you weren’t that forward-looking, you’d need to get a PUK from your network.

-As of December 2021, no networks are allowed to sell locked phones, according to regulations set out by Ofcom.
-That means that if you've purchased a handset from your network since then you won't need to worry about getting a PUK from your network.
+According to Ofcom regulations, no networks are allowed to sell locked phones as of December 2021.
+That means that if you've purchased a handset from your network since then, you won't need to worry about getting a PUK from your network.

 Even before then, many networks did away with selling locked phones, but there were a few that still locked their phones.
 These included:

-So if you have a handset from these providers from 2021 or earlier, you might still need to contact them to get your PUK code.
-Below we’ve listed the major networks, alongside how to get your PUK from them.
+So, if you have a handset from these providers from 2021 or earlier, you might still need to contact them to get your PUK code.
+Below, we’ve listed the major networks and how to get your PUK from them.

 Get a PUK from O2

 Not all phone models are locked by O2.
-However, if your phone is locked, you can get your PUK by logging into your O2 account.
+However, if your phone is locked, you can get your PUK by logging into your O2 account, navigating to 'My device' and then 'Device details'.

 Get a PUK from Vodafone